NicsProjects/ZephyrProjects/README.md

 ## Conclusion

-These five projects demonstrate a natural progression in Zephyr learning:
+These six projects demonstrate a natural progression in Zephyr learning:

 1. GPIO blinking
 2. Switch-driven GPIO control
 3. Multi-sensor monitoring
 4. Ultrasonic ranging with a control input
 5. Temperature/humidity monitoring with a switch-driven lifecycle
+6. GPIO pulse measurement and logic-analyzer verification

 Together they form a practical introduction to Zephyr RTOS programming on the STM32 NUCLEO-H563ZI board.